Shao-RMSGAL/AMCSET/README.md

 ## Introduction

-This is eSRIM, a version of Stopping and Range of Ions in Matter (SRIM) with added capabilities for electron bombardment simulation.
+This is AMCSET, a materials ion bombardment simulation program with capabilities for electron bombardment simulation.
 It is written in C++ using the GNU standard libraries.
 Originally conceived of and written by Dr. Lin Shao, this is a program written to implement the methods used by Dr. Shao to efficiently perform electron bombardment calculations efficiently, a traditionally computationally expensive and slow task.

 Having the ability to simulate electron and ion bombardment is an invaluable tool in the field of materials science, as it enables the prediction of irradiation penetration depth, allowing researchers to correlate experimental data with simulated data.